-Gregson Wagner is an actress herself and has worked hard to protect her mother’s legacy.
+Gregson Wagner is an actress who has worked hard to protect her mother’s legacy.
 Recently, she started a fragrance line called “Natalie” and contributed to the TCM book about her mother, Natalie Wood: Reflections on a Legendary Life.
-The book was released last month.
+The book was released in 2016.

 1. Gregson Wagner Made Her Film Debut in 1992 & Dropped Out of College to Act

 Considering that she grew up around Hollywood stars, it’s not surprising that she went into acting.
 The 46-year-old Gegson Wagner followed in her mother’s footsteps by breaking into the entertainment business in 1992.
 That year, she appeared in Fathers & Sons with Jeff Goldblum, Dark Horse with Ed Begley Jr., and Buffy The Vampire Slayer.

 She dropped out of college in 1992, which didn’t make Robert Wagner very happy.

 “I always wanted her to have an education,” Robert Wagner told People Magazine in 1998.
 “I wanted her to be able to handle the disappointments.
 But I think she’s pretty secure about herself.”

 2. Gregson Wagner Said She Was Lucky to Have 2 Fathers After Her Mother Died in 1981

 Natalie Wood died on November 29, 1981, drowning near Catalina Island.
 Gregson Wagner was 11 years old at the time and said in a recent interview with People Magazine that she was lucky to have two fathers to help her through the tragedy.